till90/master-thesis/README.md

    Modules needed: pyftpdlib, os, tarfile
    To get it work change working dir folders in script How it works: Go to ftp folder of DWD precipitation data; Check if file is already on drive and if file is not corrupted skip downloading otherwise download the file
+   To-Do: To do Step2 download all files inside one folder

 ### Step 2 (unzip_radolan_tar):Unpack radolan data tar.gz -> .bin
    Modules needed: tarfile, os
-   How it works: Try to untar all files in same folder or try to untar only specific files out of a tar file
-   To-Do:
-            - some archives have bin.gz they have to be also untared/ziped/gized
+   How it works: Use second part of the script.
+All files must be in the same folder, better when no other files except the      .tar.gz files are inside the folder.
+Extract all files inside the tar archive with the corresponding time variable inside the same folder

 ### Step 3 (wradlib): make readable raster data from .bin data
    Modules needed: wradlib, numpy
    How it works: Load .bin data from Step 2; georeference with radolan projection and german grid (900 x 900) and reproject it to WGS 84 Mercator??
 (EPSG 3857); save it as Gtif